October 13th - 27th, 2018

 Tuesday, October 16 (B, L, D)

-Today we’ll head out to a nearby reserve to look for chameleons and lemurs.
-Enjoy some free time midday to take a swim at his beautiful resort or take a walk through town.
-Baobab shoot tonight with optional evening light painting of these mammoth trees and star trails.
+Enjoy some free time midday to take a swim at this beautiful resort or a walk through town.
 Overnight Hotel Palissandre Côte Ouest

 Wednesday, October 17 (B, L, D)